diogonapoles/isep-lapr2/docs/SprintA/FURPS.md

 ### Interface Constraints

+*Specifies or constraints the features inherent to the interaction of the system being developed with other external systems.*

 - **Implement using JavaFx.**

 ### Physical Constraints

+*Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight.*

 - **Should be used by a computer with an IDE that reads Java code.**